 “All through the picture moves the little Judy, holding it together, being always its motivating feature.” – “The Hollywood Spectator” on “The Wizard of Oz,” 1939

-February 23, 1937: Judy was added as a series regular on the “Jack Oakie’s College” radio show broadcast by the CBS Radio Network our of Los Angeles, California.
+February 23, 1937: Judy was added as a series regular on the “Jack Oakie’s College” radio show broadcast by the CBS Radio Network out of Los Angeles, California.
 The show was hosted by movie star and comedian Jack Oakie.
-Judy was added after just one appearance (on January 5, 1937) which is a reflection on her talent and the network’s faith in it.
+Judy was added after just one appearance (on January 5, 1937) which is a reflection of her talent and the network’s faith in her.
 Judy premiered “(Dear Mr. Gable) You Made Me Love You” to the nation on this broadcast.
 Unfortunately, no recording is known to exist.

 Oakie recorded most, if not all, of the shows and when he died the shows were left to his widow who, in the early 2000s, was rumored to have been in negotiations with a record label to release them on CD but nothing came of it probably because of her death in 2003.
 It’s unknown what has happened to the show recordings but luckily individual records of separate performances made at the time, including some of Judy’s, have found their way into the hands of collectors like John Newton who has so graciously shared them with us.
 Check out The Judy Room YouTube Channel’s “John Newton” Playlist for Garland treasures from this era, and also check out “Judy Garland Lost Tracks 2 – 1936-1967” which has more wonderful radio performances including those on the playlist, restored and remastered.

 February 23, 1938: More ads for Everybody Sing.

 February 23, 1939: The first of the last two days of shooting on The Wizard of Oz (save for some retakes done in March and a few pick-up shots in June).
 Filmed on these two days, or possibly just this day, was Judy’s iconic “Over the Rainbow.”